aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Lauksaimniecības zemju, izcirtumu, krūmu malu ar kokiem garums 1,25 km ainavā

 **Procedure:** Total edge at 1250 m radius around the analysis grid cell, is calculated as the area-weighted sum of [analysis cells](#ch06.135) inside the buffer with `egvtools::radius_function`.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values at the edges.
 Finally, layer is rewritten to ensure layers name.
+At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.

 ``` r